rokups/freqtrade/docs/strategy-customization.md

     will overwrite previously defined method and not produce any errors due to limitations of Python programming language.
 In such cases you will find that indicators created in earlier-defined methods are not available in the dataframe.
 Carefully review method names and make sure they are unique!

+!!!
+Warning
+    Informative pairs defined using a legacy hyperopt format will not be executed.
+Please update your strategy if necessary.

 ## Additional data (Wallets)

 The strategy provides access to the `Wallets` object.
 This contains the current balances on the exchange.